influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 - Multi-factor authentication (MFA) is required for all infrastructure (AWS, GCP, and Azure) and for other production systems with access to user information (see [InfluxData Subprocessors](https://www.influxdata.com/legal/influxdata-subprocessors/)).
-- InfluxDB Cloud access is logged and audited regularly.
+- InfluxDB Cloud Dedicated access is logged and audited regularly.

 ### Configuration management